 A Fundable Plan for Regional Bikeways

-Kittelson’s team is finalizing the recommended biking and walking network recommendations and developing a prioritized list of projects for future implementation.
-The networks will be documented in the GoShasta Regional Transportation Plan and City of Redding Active Transportation Plan to help pursue future grants and provide a vision for bikeway and pedestrian improvements going forward.
-SRTA has already obtained funding to begin implementing the highest-priority regional projects.
+Kittelson worked with the SRTA and the City of Redding to finalize the recommended pedestrian and bicycle network recommendations to develop a prioritized list of projects for future implementation.
+These networks are documented in the GoShasta Regional and City of Redding Active Transportation Plans to assist in the pursuit of future grants, providing a vision for pedestrian and bicycle improvements going forward.